 These so-called conservatives are not interested in the preservation of our particular plural democracy — unless they maintain the dominant voting bloc therein, something they’ve enjoyed for more than 200 years.

-Surely there are factions within this white Christian nationalist movement that are ambivalent about certain aspects the Trump campaign/presidency (it’s frankly difficult to see where one ends and the other beings).
+Surely factions within this white Christian nationalist movement are ambivalent about certain aspects the Trump campaign/presidency (it’s frankly difficult to see where one ends and the other beings).
 What does unite them, however, is the desire to maintain white, patriarchal, moneyed/corporate control over 21st century American culture, government, economy and foreign policy.
 They only love and seek to preserve a republic they can control, apparently.
-[Since the early 1880s, and not coincidentally, it just happens that white America north and south has asserted that control largely through its municipal police forces.]
+Since the early 1880s, and not coincidentally, it just so happens that white America north and south has asserted social control largely through its municipal police forces.

 Any America these white nationalists cannot control is a country they’d sooner run into the ground, as in “charge the cockpit or die.”
 This Flight 93 reference is no idle metaphor but one spelled out explicitly by formerly anonymous blogger, now senior White House aide Michael Anton in an essay he published back in September 2016.
 It galvanized so many on the right because it spelled out and affirmed the stakes for white Americans so very clearly and starkly.